-A south‐facing hillside in the east end of the Vail Valley has long served as critical winter habitat for a herd of bighorn sheep in Eagle County, and perhaps the last truly native herd in Colorado.
+A south‐facing hillside in the east end of the Vail Valley has for millenia provided critical winter habitat for the sole-remaining native herd of bighorn sheep in Eagle County, and perhaps the last truly native herd in Colorado.
 These iconic animals travel between their winter habitat and the Eagles Nest Wilderness.
 Sometimes called Booth Heights, the land is located north of the East Vail Exit off I‐70.
 Vail Resorts’ plans to develop high-density housing on the bighorn’s habitat directly threatens this vital winter habitat.

-The Town of Vail recognizes the importance of the parcel to local wildlife.
-The Town has tried for years to negotiate an exchange with Vail Resorts, offering a different parcel more suited for development in exchange for Booth Heights, so the bighorns’ habitat could be protected by the Town as dedicated wildlife habitat.
-Sadly, Vail Resorts rejected the proposal and has announced plans to develop.
+The Town of Vail recognizes the importance of the parcel to local wildlife, and has tried for years to negotiate an exchange with Vail Resorts, offering numerous other parcels more suited for development as much-needed employee housing.
+Vail Resorts rejected the Town's proposals and confirmed plans to develop.
 A Colorado Parks & Wildlife officer has said the proposed development would mean the demise of the herd.